Bentley Speed 8: Racing history

 In 2001 Bentley returned to the famous 24 Hours of Le Mans race, after a gap of 68 years, for a planned three-year campaign with the EXP Speed 8 in the closed-cockpit LMGTP class.
 During its run, the Bentleys were the only cars to run in the LMGTP class.
 Two cars were entered, with one earning third place behind a pair of Audi R8s.
 The other car unfortunately retired after a strong run in the rain due to a fire which caused the driver to abandon the car.
 Bentley returned in 2002, using their new larger engine, now running a lone entry as a testbed for the evolved Speed 8 in 2003.
 The car managed fourth place, once again behind only R8s.

 For 2003, Bentley decided that their new evolved Speed 8 would need competitive testing in order to prepare for an overall win at Le Mans.
 The pair of new cars were therefore entered in the American Le Mans Series 12 Hours of Sebring.
 Despite having to start at the back of the field due to a rules infraction in qualifying, the two cars quickly made their way through the field.
 The Bentleys were able to take third and fourth places, behind the factory and a privateer R8.

 Returning to Le Mans with assistance from Joest Racing, a Bentley started from pole position.
 With no works Audi team participating, the two cars were able to lead nearly the entire event, with the #7 entry ahead of the #8, which had some electrical problems during the race.
 After 377 laps, the #7 Bentley successfully took the chequered flag, followed by the sister car two laps behind.
 This helped give the Volkswagen Group their fourth straight victory at Le Mans, split between the Audi and Bentley brands.
-It was the last win at Le Mans for a closed cockpit car until Peugeot's win in 2009.
+It was the last win at Le Mans for a closed cockpit car until Peugeot's win in 2009 with their 908 HDi FAP.

+Aftermath

 Following Le Mans the Bentley program ended, chassis no. 002-3 was last raced at Road America in 2007 prior to the 2012 RM Monterey auction.

 A 2003 Bentley Speed 8 competed in 2013 Goodwood Festival of Speed.

-A 2001 Bentley Speed 8 chassis no. 002-3 was sold to a Japanese collector, then it was subsequently sold to an American collector where it remains today (as of 2009), and was sold in 2012 RM Monterey auction for US$2,530,000.
+A 2001 Bentley Speed 8 chassis no. 002-3 was sold to a Japanese collector, then it was subsequently sold to an American collector and was sold in 2012 RM Monterey auction for US$2,530,000.
 It remains the sole car outside Bentley ownership.

+The car was awarded by Autosport as Racing Car of the Year in 2003.

+The 2001 EXP Speed 8 appears as a playable vehicle in Total Immersion Racing, R: Racing Evolution, GT Racing: Motor Academy and GT Racing 2: The Real Car Experience while the 2003 Speed 8 in Gran Turismo 4, Gran Turismo 5, Gran Turismo 6, Forza Motorsport, Project CARS and GRID Legends.